Fighting Trouble: Reception

 Surprisingly, the trade press paid scant attention to Leo Gorcey's departure.
 By this time the Bowery Boys brand name was familiar enough to sell Fighting Trouble to theaters and drive-ins, and the films were so predictably successful in the marketplace that customers already knew what to expect.
 Thus many trade journals didn't bother to review the Bowery Boys pictures anymore, and those that did simply remarked "lower half filler" or "series average".
+The Exhibitor was blunt: "The Bowery Boys ain't what they used to be.
+In fact, the current entry is merely filler for the lower half [of double-feature programs] in nondiscriminating spots.
+It is more ridiculous than funny and the antics are more silly than anything else."
 The review in Picturegoer didn't mention either Gorcey or Clements: "You just can't keep the Bowery Boys down.
 Huntz Hall is in top form and the rest of the cast play up to him."
+Only one surviving review noted Gorcey's absence: "Needless to say that Hall is in his element as an amateur photographer.
+We did miss Leo Gorcey, who, for some freak of casting, is out of the group."

 Home media

 Warner Archives released the film on made-to-order DVD in the United States as part of "The Bowery Boys, Volume Four" on August 26, 2014.